RU09342/lab-6taking-control-over-your-embedded-life-either-net/README.md

 ## Precision Control

-Designing an R2R ladder for precision-control.
+Designing an R2R-ladder DAC for precision-control.
+PWM is also reviewed.

 ## Open Loop Systems